-Figure 3: Surface hardening laws for nitriding performed at same temperature but different time (left) and for nitriding performed at different temperature but for a given time
+Figure 4: Surface hardening laws for nitriding performed at same temperature but different time (left) and for nitriding performed at different temperature but for a given time (right)

 Model formulation

 To depict the combined time/temperature effect mentioned above, and as did Hoja [Hoja, 2015] for core hardness, we propose to link case and core hardness but also residual stress to the well-known Hollomon-Jaffe [Hollomon, 1945] tempering parameter, which allows time/temperature equivalences.
 Since this parameter was initially used for tempering treatment, we will call it HPNIT to explicit that, in our case, it represents the intensity of nitriding-induced tempering.
 As in the original formulation, HPNIT is calculated thanks to Eq.
 [1].